ritua2/greyfish/README.md

 ### Portable, transferrable cloud storage

-Greyfish is an out-of-the-box, simple cloud-based filesystem.
-It can be useful for storing files and directories for different users of the web applications in a shared space.
-All the files will remain protected and visible only to the admins.
-The data is kept safe and portable in a docker container.
+Greyfish is a simple, out-of-the-box software for provisioning a multi-user, containerized filesystem in the cloud.
+If you are building a web-application for which you need to support multiple users, having personal accounts on a shared storage, then Greyfish can be useful in this scenario.
+It helps in creating a data "vault" with appropriate access privileges for the users.
+It provides the functionality for file-management - file/folder upload, file/folder download, and data persistence.
+The latest release of Greyfish supports distributed storage across multiple Virtual Machines (VMs) for scalability and load-balancing.
+As it is container-based, it can help in creating a portable service that can be started on or moved to any VM/system that supports Docker.

 Powered with a WSGI server, Greyfish is multi-threaded.
 Data stored in Greyfish can be easily monitored using grafana or any other app.

 Greyfish allows single use tokens for specifc actions.
-These tokens are stored within an attached redis server on port 6379, and can be accessed, created, or deleted from  another server or container within the same machine.
+These tokens are stored within a MySQL table, and can be accessed, created, or deleted from  another server or container within the same machine.

 --------------